-In order to terminate your existing utility services, please call customer service at 864-653-2035 or you may come in.
-When terminating services you will be asked to verify your name, service address, and social security number.
+In order to terminate your existing utility services, please call customer service at (864) 653-2035 or you may come in.
+When terminating services, you will be asked to verify your name, service address, and social security number.
 Please allow 3 business days’ notice when requesting termination

 If I have a leak, can I get an adjustment for my bill?

-Proof of the leak is required, such as a plumber’s statement, inspection by a City official and/or other necessary documentation to substantiate the problem.
+Proof of the leak is required, such as a plumber’s statement, inspection by a City official, and/or other necessary documentation to substantiate the problem.
 The highest consumption in the period the leak occurred will be used as consideration for an adjustment, provided the customer takes immediate action to correct the problem.
 No more than two consecutive billing periods will be used for adjustment calculations.
 Leaking or broken appliances and plumbing fixtures and/or carelessness of leaving water running through a spigot or valve are not considered grounds for an adjustment.
 You may come by City Hall to pick up the adjustment form and submit it to be considered for an adjustment.
 This form must be filled out and the required supporting information should be attached.
 You should allow 7 business days after the form is submitted for the determination of an adjustment.
 It is still the customer's responsibility to ensure their bill is paid by the due date.
-Leak, repairs and/or adjustments in the process will not prevent customers from receiving a late charge or disconnection for nonpayment of their utility bill.
+"In process" leaks, repairs and/or adjustments will not prevent customers from receiving a late charge or disconnection for nonpayment of their utility bill.

 What is this DHEC charge on my bill?